-The top 25 2018 NASA iTech Cycle III semifinalists (in alphabetical order) are:
+Among the finalists are artificial intelligence, big data, advanced materials and other unique innovations.
+The top 10 2018 NASA iTech Cycle III finalists (in alphabetical order) are:

 Analytical Space – Cambridge, Massachusetts